RanDumSocks/HKAutoTrackerElectron/README.md

 	- Shows your current room, and immediate reachable transitions, displaying what door leads to what adjacent room
 - Nearest Locations Tracker (must have [companion mod](https://github.com/RanDumSocks/HKRoomLogger) installed)
 	- Searches for the nearest unchecked transition and item check and displays the shortest path to get there from current position.
 Utilizes logic parsing to determine only possible paths.
+   - Note: there may be some problems with adjacent possible tansitions, as certain doors are permanently unlocked after passage, which is untracked in the randomiser logic in a meaningful way.

 The program will attempt to install the companion mod itself with your help and permission.